 I graduated from George Mason University at 16 with a B.S. in Computational Physics, and accepted the Thiel Fellowship in 2014 to study mathematics full time under my mentor, Edward Frenkel.
 I graduated with my Master’s degree from UChicago working with Peter May.
-Next year, I will be at Northwestern for my PhD.
+I am currently at Northwestern for my PhD.

 Here is my CV.

 Here is a summary of my past and present research.

 tl;dr My technical background is mainly in robotics (machine learning/SLAM), and computational physics.

 My first projects in robotics were in 2011: a dinky hexapod that autonomously followed people around, and Rubik’s cube solving robot.